Skip to main content

 • EmptyStateText - Specifies the empty area message.

-• EmptyStateTemplate - Specifies a custom template (RenderFragment) to customize the entire area.
+• EmptyStateTemplate - Specifies a template (RenderFragment) to customize the empty area.

 Note